Border procedure (border and transit zones)

 A person’s access to the territory in the context of the border procedure can be either accepted or refused.

 • If the Border Unit of OFPRA considers that the application for international protection is not manifestly unfounded nor inadmissible, and if France is deemed responsible for the asylum claim under the Dublin III Regulation, the Ministry of Interior is bound to grant entry to French territory.
-The only exception is where there is a threat to national security.[24]
+The only exception is where there is a threat to national security.[30]
 While the Ministry of Interior regularly assesses this risk, no cases of refusal of entry on this ground have been reported so far.
-The asylum applicant will be given an 8-day temporary visa.
+The asylum applicant will be given an 8-day temporary visa upon release.
 Within this time frame, upon request from the asylum seeker, the competent Prefecture provides an asylum application certificate which allows for the lodging of the application.
 OFPRA then processes the asylum claim as any other application for international protection lodged on the territory.

 • If OFPRA considers that the application for international protection is manifestly unfounded or inadmissible, or if another country is deemed responsible under the Dublin III Regulation, the Ministry of Interior refuses to grant entry to the foreigner based on a motivated decision.
 The person can lodge an appeal against this decision before the Administrative Court within a 48-hour deadline.
 If this appeal fails, the foreigner can be returned to their country of origin.
 However, individuals refused entry benefit from a so-called “full day” (jour franc), which protects them from removal for one day.
 In the case of adults, this right must be requested, whereas under the law unaccompanied children cannot be removed before the expiry of the jour franc unless they specifically waive it.[31]
 The jour franc is no longer guaranteed in Mayotte and at land borders since September 2018, however.[32]

 In France, only a minority of applicants are effectively granted access to the territory.
-This concerned 20.4% of applicants in 2016, 26.6% of applicants in 2017, 39.5% of applicants in 2018, 40.5% of applicants in 2019,48.8% in 2020 and 39.2% in 2021):[27]
+This concerned 20.4% of applicants in 2016, 26.6% of applicants in 2017, 39.5% of applicants in 2018, 40.5% of applicants in 2019, 48.8% in 2020, 39.2% in 2021) and 40.3% in 2022.[33]

 This means that, since 2015, most applicants were refused access to French territory.
 These figures seem to point to the significant difficulties faced by persons applying for protection at the border.
 So far, OFPRA has not issued opinions opposing admission to the territory on grounds of inadmissibility.
 The number of refusals of admission based on the Dublin Regulation are very limited.
 More recent information or statistics was not available at the time of writing of this report.